alainna/VALA2016/README.md

 # VALA2016 ORCID Boot Camp
 ## Hands on with the ORCID API

 <p>This boot camp provides a hands-on tutorial for using the ORCID Member and Public APIs using API 1.2.
-For a hands-on overview of API 2.0, see [ORCID API tutorial](https://orcid.github.io/orcid-api-tutorial). </p>
+For a hands-on overview of ORCID API 2.0+, see **ORCID API tutorial**: https://orcid.github.io/orcid-api-tutorial </p>

 <h1><a name="top"></a>Contents</h1>
 <p><a href="#1">1.
 About the ORCID APIs</a></p>